bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 02 - MLOps and Developer Experience.md

 Different product teams use ML differently.
 Some are pure-play ML startups, focusing on building very large language model (LLM), some may just want to finetune a model and run it as an API endpoint.
 Whereas some others may training a moderate size neural network.
 While the ML development ecosystem is fairly broad, it is important to be aware of the key problems you need to address for an optimal developer experience.

-For those new to machine learning, it's advisable to begin with the bare minimum set of tools and gradually adopt more sophisticated tools and processes as your project's complexity grows.
+For those **new to machine learning**, it's advisable to begin with the bare minimum set of tools and gradually adopt more sophisticated tools and processes as your project's complexity grows.
 Starting simple helps in understanding the unique aspects of ML development without getting overwhelmed by the vast array of available tools and methodologies.
-It also depends on your team's expertise on current tools.
 An opnionated recommendation is as follows.

-1. **Start with Data and Model versioning**: You already have code and configuraiton versioning (GIt).
-Just add model and data versioning with DVC.
+1. **Start with Data and Model versioning**: You already have code and configuraiton versioning (Git). start with model and data versioning with DVC.

-2. **Adopt Advanced Tools purely based on need**: As your project grows, incorporate more advanced tools for experiment tracking and model versioning (MLflow), and automated deployment pipelines (Kubeflow).
-Likewise, experiment and adopt Ray if you need parallel computing.
+2. **Adopt Advanced Tools purely based on need**: As your project grows, incorporate more advanced tools for experiment tracking and model versioning (MLflow), and automated deployment pipelines (Kubeflow, Metaflow).
+Likewise, experiment with and adopt Ray if you need parallel computing.

+Note that the decision also depends on your team's expertise on current tools, and bias towards managed services.